vsoch/flux-commands/README.md

 ### flux admin

-The fluxadm (admin) command group is for flux debugging or administrator usage, usually making a change.
+The flux admin command group is for flux debugging or administrator usage, usually making a change.

 ```console